jamesheald/COIN/README.md

 #### Individual participants’ data

-To calculate the negative log-likelihood for an individual participants’ data, follow the same proceedure as for group average data (an individual participant is a special case of a group with 1 member).
+To calculate the negative log-likelihood for an individual participants’ data, the proceedure described for group average data can be followed (an individual participant is a special case of a group with 1 member).

 ### Inferring internal representations of the COIN model fit to adaptation data